BREEDING

 Everything within the pigeon sport depends on quality.
 Quality has been present on the MVN-PIGEON lofts for years.
 But, the annual investments continue, because standing still in this sport means losing ground.
 Beside the introduction of these top pigeons, their own top lines are nurtured and improved.
 The pairing of the breeders is a serious undertaking.
 We are occupied for days on end determining the make-up of the various breeding pairs.
 We only want youngsters of the best possible couples.

-Every pigeon on our breeding stock has a genetic potential.
-The pigeon’s pedigree is important.
-We look for the extra class pigeon at both of their parents.
-We look for pigeons that not only delivered top performances on our loft but also on other lofts.
 If you look at the pigeon, does it show you charisma, does it look alert and shows it his character?
 Does the pigeon feel vital when you hold it?
 Does the pigeon look intelligent and looks around?

 Good pigeons are always in balance.
 When you hold these pigeons, they lay flat in your hand, they tail doesn’t move to the right or the left.
 The back may be a little weaker but it is important that they are in proportion to each other.
 Hold that Ace pigeon and you will notice instantly: when you hold a good pigeon in your hands there are no faults.